LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-{Different from relational data, graph data captures entities (vertices) and their interdependencies (edges) to explicitly model complex network semantics (e.g., social networks and knowledge graphs) beyond rigid tabular schemas.
-This structure is expressive, however, poses unique challenges, notably the vast search space and complex path reasoning involved in multi-hop queries~\cite{defgraphdata}.} Compared with relational data analysis, graph data analysis involves more complex jobs like summarization based on the multi-hop relations across the graph vertices and reasoning over text-attributed graphs whose nodes and edges are associated with text~\cite{liang2024natnl2gql,zhou2024r3}.
-Graph data can not only be stored in relational databases, but also be stored and queried in knowledge graphs and accessed through SPARQL in RDF databases (e.g., Blazegraph~\cite{blazegraph} and GraphDB~\cite{graphdb}) or Cypher in Neo4j~\cite{neo4j}.
+Graph data analysis, compared with relational data, entails more complex tasks, such as summarizing multi-hop relationships and reasoning over text-attributed graphs, where nodes and edges carry textual information~\cite{liang2024natnl2gql,zhou2024r3}.
+Graphs can be stored not only in relational databases but also in knowledge graphs, accessed via SPARQL in RDF databases (e.g., Blazegraph~\cite{blazegraph}, GraphDB~\cite{graphdb}) or Cypher in Neo4j~\cite{neo4j}.